Terms and Conditions of Supply (May 2023)

 2.2 The packaging of the Products may vary from that shown on images on our site.

 2.3 All Products shown on our site are subject to availability.
-We will inform you by e-mail as soon as possible if the Product you have ordered is not available and we will not process your order if made.
+We will inform you by e-mail as soon as possible if the Product you have ordered is not available and in stock and we will not process your order if made.

 3 If you are a consumer